Natsiopoulos/ARDL/README.md

 -----------

 -   Estimate complex ARDL models just providing the ARDL order
--   Estimate the conditional ECM just providing the underlying ARDL or the order
+-   Estimate the conditional ECM just providing the underlying ARDL model or the order
 -   Estimate the long-run multipliers
 -   Apply the bound test for no cointegration (*Pesaran et al., 2001*)
     -   Both the *F-test* and the *t-test* are available